jina-ai/jcap/.github/ISSUE_TEMPLATE/submission.md

 ---
 name: Submission
-about: Template to help you streamline your submissions
+about: 'Template to help you streamline your submissions.
+Please write after the # heading.'
 title: "[Submission]"
 labels: ''
 assignees: alexcg1, Shubhamsaboo, alt-shreya, GrandeLisaLi